SmartDataAnalytics/jena-sparql-api/README.md

-## Welcome to the SPARQL API project: A collection of simple extensions of Jena offering many goodies!
+## Welcome to the SPARQL API project: A collection of simple utilities for Jena offering many goodies!
 This library offers several [Jena](http://jena.apache.org/)-compatible ways to *transparently* add delays, caching, pagination and even query transformations before sending off your original SPARQL query.

 ### Maven